 Along with the question of eating in Morocco with food allergies, another very common question I get is about women visiting Morocco alone and with friends.
-It can seem really intimidating to visit a Muslim country for those who have never been here.
-I have several posts that share some ideas about what to pack and wear as well as answer the big question; is Morocco safe for women?
+It can seem really intimidating to visit a Muslim country for those who have never been before.
+I have several posts that share some ideas about what to pack and wear as well as answer the big question; is Morocco safe for female tourists?

 This post will go a little bit deeper and hopefully answer some of your questions